SamhitaDAO/samhitadao/README.md

 ## 🙋‍♂ Support

-:blue_heart: If you like this project, give it a :star: and share it
+If you like this project, give it a :star: and share it